aces/cbrain/BrainPortal/test_api/req_files/README.md

 abc.in.data   | raw content (rarely used)
 abc.in.form   | curl description of form data

+## Testing order of the __req__ files

+The testing frameworks are expected to run their tests in a randomized order; however, given that some tests can depend on others, a convention has been established to force some tests to happen before others.
+The convention is simply that all tests contained **within the very same subdirectory** will all be run in alphabetical order within that directory, and back to back too (no tests from elsewhere in the directory tree will be inserted in between).

 ## Format of __req__ file

 The __req__ file contains a single line with pieces of information